UAlbertaALTLab/morphodict/docs/linguistic-data-intro.md

       - What are some example members of this category?

-      - Are the members declinable?
+      - Are the members inflectable, i.e., can they be declined or conjugated?

-        If the members of this category are in theory declinable, but for practical purposes morphodict will not be doing any declining—maybe nobody’s figured out the rules yet, or the rules are known but nobody’s put them into an FST—it is useful to note that.
+        If the members of this category are in theory inflectable, but for practical purposes morphodict will not be doing any inflecting—maybe nobody’s figured out the rules yet, or the rules are known but nobody’s put them into an FST—it is useful to note that.

       - Do all the members of this category share the same paradigm table template, with the same FST tags but different FST lemma inputs?